Mushroom-MSL1L/ADBlocker_cryptography_engineering/README.md

 ### manifest.json

 - `background.persistent`: Set to `true` will make the extention keep running as long as it is enabled.
+It is recommended to remove or disable the extentions after testing if this is set to true.

 ### background.js